smart-cs/scheduler-backend/README.md

 generate-apidocs               Generates API docs from docs/api.yaml.
-Requires Spectacle. help                           List targets & descriptions run-docker                     Build Docker image and run it interactively locally run                            Build and run locally test-coverage                  Run tests with coverage test                           Run tests
+Requires Spectacle. help                           List targets & descriptions run-docker                     Build Docker image and run it interactively locally run                            Build and run locally on port 8080 by default or $PORT if set test-coverage                  Run tests with coverage test                           Run tests
 ```